Healthcare

 Certified Nursing Assistant Salary Overview

-The Certified Nursing Assistant is a sought-after profession in the United States with a median annual salary of $36,220.
-Compensation typically ranges from $28,000 for entry-level positions to $45,800 for experienced professionals in high-demand markets.
+The Certified Nursing Assistant is one of the most important roles in the Healthcare sector of the US economy in 2026.
+With a median annual salary of $36,220, compensation for this position ranges from $28,000 at the entry level to $45,800 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Certified Nursing Assistant in the US earns between $28,000 and $45,800 per year, with a median of $36,220.